MasterChef Cambodia

 MasterChef Cambodia (previously known as MasterChef Khmer) is a Cambodian competitive cooking reality show, part of the MasterChef franchise, open to amateur and home chefs.
 It premiered on CTN on August 19, 2018.
-The show stars three judges: Ren Nara, Jessica Elite Sethavrath and Su Sophorn Rithy.
 The show is produced by Endemol Shine International.

 Plot

-Amateur chefs compete to become the best amateur home cook in Cambodia through challenges issued by Judges Ren Nara, Jessica Elite Sethavrath and Su Sophorn Rithy.
+Amateur chefs compete to become the best amateur home cook in Cambodia through challenges issued by judges Ren Nara, Jessica Elite Sethavrath, Su Sophorn Rithy & Sun Meng Hy.
 The rest of the format is very similar to the U.S. version starring Gordon Ramsay.

 Winners of MasterChef Cambodia will be awarded with ៛200,000,000 ($50,000) in grand prize money along with the MasterChef trophy and other prizes.